 The directors are responsible for the other information.
-The other information comprises the Directors' report, the Managing Director's review and the Chairman's statement (but does not include the financial statements and our auditor's report thereon.)
+The other information comprises the Directors' report, the Managing director's review and the Chairman's statement (but does not include the financial statements and our auditor's report thereon).

-Our opinion on the financial statements does not cover the other information, including the directors' report.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon except as explicitly stated within the Report on other legal and regulatory requirements.